House of Desires: Style and analysis

 There are several possible influences that have been made reference to in Sor Juana's work, the primary ones being Calderón de la Barca and Lope de Vega.
 In The Discreet Lover, the servant Hernado disguises himself as a woman in a similar manner as Castaño.
 The title alludes to House of Desire, by Calderón, which for some critics leads to a "...hook meant to catch unsuspecting spectators who would turn out believing that the work was Calderón's...".
 On the other hand, the treatment of honor and family prestige in Sor Juana's work is very similar to that of The Voice of Misery, another Calderonian drama, though she still maintains her own unique style.

 According to Alberto Pérez Amador, Leonor is an unequivocal reflection of Sor Juana's personality: disappointed by love and confined to her intellectual tasks.
 In the loa and the first act, the poet poses a complex question related to what the greatest pain and greatest happiness the lover experiences?
 Possible answers are then offered throughout the comedy.
 It has also been suggested that the death of Sor Juan's first love may have been the inspiration for this piece, as it was considered that after the death, she considered herself incapable of loving another and secluded herself to a convent.

-In the Sor Juana's lexicon several neologisms stand out, such as "encuñadado", which is a heritage by-product of Los sueños by Francisco de Quevedo, and the list of Latin phrases.
+In the Sor Juana's lexicon several neologisms stand out, such as "encuñadado", which is a heritage by-product of Los Sueños by Francisco de Quevedo, and the list of Latin phrases.
 In the grammatic syntax the romance and the redondilla reign, and in the octosyllable meter.
-Sor Juana plays a bit with rhythm and syllabic pentameter, which is found in several verses where she utilizes elongated forms of some words.
+Sor Juana plays a bit with rhythm and syllabic pentameter, which is found in several verses where she uses elongated forms of some words.